13 Musical Comedians

 The world of classical music comedy isn’t huge but it does exist.
-We present: 11 comedians with funny things to say about classical music, or with a background in music that’s helped them get to where they are now.
+We present a range of comedians with funny things to say about classical music, or with a background in music that’s helped them get to where they are now.
 If you enjoy our content, you can support us on Ko-fi, where anyone who feels like it can gift us the price of a coffee with no strings attached.
 Thank you.

 Isabel Hagen

 Isabel Hagen is a stand-up comedian and classically trained violist from New York.
 Every little girl’s dream.
 Isabel started stand-up straight after earning her Bachelors and Masters degrees in viola performance from the Juilliard School.
 As a violist, Isabel has played in the orchestra for several productions on Broadway, and has worked with numerous artists such as Björk, Max Richter and Steve Reich.
-Isabel hosts the Good Timing podcast about what it’s like to make the shift from viola to comedy and why she chose to, and talks to other artists about the creative process, performance anxiety and navigating the reality of following your dreams.
-Isabel combines viola and comedy in her YouTube series IS A VIOLIST.
+Isabel combines viola and comedy in her YouTube series IS A VIOLIST and in her 1-hour comedy special released in 2026.

 Lloyd Griffith

 Lloyd Griffith is a “disarmingly good” comedian (The Times) and a professional choirboy, and sometimes he combines the two.
-He supported Jack Whitehall and Rob Beckett on their respective sold-out UK tours and you may have seen him on It’s A Sin, House of Games or Jonathan Ross’ Comedy Club.
+He supported Jack Whitehall and Rob Beckett on their respective sold-out UK tours and you may have seen him on Return to Paradise, Ted Lasso or It’s A Sin.
 As a countertenor, he can often be found singing with the choirs of Westminster Abbey and St George’s Chapel, Windsor Castle.
 Lloyd says: “Being a chorister was the best time of my life.
 I owe all of my career to the fact that I was a choir boy.”

 Kieran Hodgson

 Three-time Edinburgh Comedy Award nominee Kieran Hodgson is an acclaimed actor, writer and comedian.
 You may be one of his 45k Twitter followers, where he shares hilarious impersonations of TV series, or from any one of Netflix’s Lovesick, BBC2’s Upstart Crow or Channel 4’s God’s Own County.
-Kieran has a brilliant stand-up show all about classical music, Maestro, which was nominated for an Edinburgh Comedy Award and rated 5* by The Telegraph.
-You can find it on Amazon Prime, where it’s free to watch (episode 8 of the Soho Theatre Live series, alongside Nina Conti, Desiree Burch and Jordan Brookes).
+Kieran has a brilliant stand-up show all about classical music, Maestro, which was nominated for an Edinburgh Comedy Award and rated 5* by The Telegraph (which used to be available to watch on Amazon Prime.
 Kieran is also an enthusiastic amateur violinist.

 Brett Yang & Eddy Chen